LSeu-Open/AIEnhancedWork/Docs/Supplementary/Multilinguality.md

 source : https://mistral.ai/news/mistral-large-2407

 **13** officials Supported languages : English, French, German, Spanish, Italian, Portuguese, Dutch, Russian, Chinese, Japanese, Korean, Arabic, and Hindi.

+no source but it seems to be the same for Mistral Medium 3

 ### Mistral Small